UBC-MDS/Capstone_SatCast_Trilemma/README.md

 - We provide a sample dataset (`data/raw/sample_8_days.parquet`) for quick testing, but:
   - It **should not** be used for models that require hyperparameter tuning (HWES, XGBoost, Prophet).

-- For models that support skipping optimization, use `--skip-optimization` to load pre-tuned parameters.
-(Note: HWES script does not have the option `--skip-optimization` as it does not take very long to run.)
+- For XGBoost and Prophet models that support skipping optimization, use `--skip-optimization` to load pre-tuned parameters.
+(Note: HWES script have optimization process but does not have the option `--skip-optimization` as it does not take very long to run.)

 **Reference Compute Setup and Runtime:**